3pointross/Project-Panorama-Lite/readme.txt

 [project_status_part] - embed a portion of a project into a page or post

-[before_phase] [/before_phase] - Show content wrapped in shortcode in a phase description before the phase has started.
+[before-phase] [/before-phase] - Show content wrapped in shortcode in a phase description before the phase has started.
-[during_phase] [/during_phase] - Show content wrapped in shortcode in a phase description after it has started before it has been completed.
+[during-phase] [/during-phase] - Show content wrapped in shortcode in a phase description after it has started before it has been completed.
-[after_phase] [/after_phase] - Show content wrapped in shortcode in a phase description after the phase has ended.
+[after-phase] [/after-phase] - Show content wrapped in shortcode in a phase description after the phase has ended.

+[before-milestone] [/before-milestone] - Show content wrapped in shortcode before milestone is reached [after-milestone] [/after-milestone] - Show content wrapped in a shortcode after milestone is reached

 == Screenshots ==